-The OdorStop Dryer and Deodorizer is a state-of-the-art shoe and boot dryer that only dries up the boot, but it deodorizes the whole gear.
+The OdorStop Dryer and Deodorizer is a state-of-the-art shoe and boot dryer that only dries up the boot but deodorizes the whole gear.

-Designed to quickly dry and freshen up boots, shoes, hockey gears, ski boots, gloves, and even work boots or hunting boots, it is a versatile dryer that can serve the whole household.
+Designed to quickly dry and freshen up boots, shoes, hockey gear, ski boots, gloves, and even work boots or hunting boots, it is a versatile dryer that can serve the whole household.

 The highlight of its features is the deodorizer that instantly kills viruses and bacteria and removes even the most disgusting odors.

-The unit weighs only about 7 pounds and a 3-hour timer.
+The unit weighs only about 7 pounds and has a 3-hour timer.